Lady Louisa Stuart

-Lady Louisa Stuart (12 August 1757 – 4 August 1851) was a British writer of the 18th and 19th centuries.
+Lady Louisa Stuart (12 August 1757 – 4 August 1851) was a Scottish writer of the 18th and 19th centuries.
 Her long life spanned nearly ninety-four years.
+She was a daughter of the Scottish politician John Stuart, 3rd Earl of Bute.

+Most of her memoirs and her letters were published posthumously.
+Her memoir of Lady Mary Coke also covered the political career of Lady Mary's husband Edward Wortley Montagu, and the political rivalries between the Whigs and Tories.
+Stuart was herself a loyal Tory, and her political views were consistently conservative.
+She also wrote poetry, fables, and a ballad about a family of human cannibals.
+Her writings tend to contain malicious humour.

 Early life

 Stuart was one of the six daughters of John Stuart, 3rd Earl of Bute (1713–1792), who at the time of her birth in 1757 was the closest friend of the future King George III.
 Her mother was Mary Stuart, Countess of Bute (1718–1794).
 Lord and Lady Bute also had five sons.
 Although Bute was Scottish, he spent much of his time at his grand London house in Berkeley Square.
 In 1762, he bought the estate of Luton Hoo in Bedfordshire.

 George III came to the throne in 1760, and in 1762 his friend Bute became prime minister.
 As a statesman, Bute was massively unpopular with the English, for a variety of reasons.
 He was a Scot, a Royal favourite, and a handsome man who was lampooned for his vanity, and was constantly the butt of biting political satire, scandal, and gossip.
 This included frequent allegations of an affair with Princess Augusta of Saxe-Gotha (1719–1772), the widow of Frederick, Prince of Wales.
 Bute's ministry fell in 1763, when his daughter Louisa was five years old, and Bute retired from public life to Luton Hoo and thereafter devoted himself to botany, horticulture and other country pursuits.

 Stuart's mother, the Countess of Bute, was herself the daughter of the famous writer and traveller Lady Mary Wortley Montagu (1689–1762).

 By the time she was ten, Stuart had begun to follow in the footsteps of her writer grandmother.
 She had begun a French novel and had also started planning a Roman play.
 She felt threatened by her brothers, who teased her about her learning.

 With her mother, the young Lady Louisa Stuart attended the balls, routs and soirées of London society, but she also followed the literature of the day and corresponded with friends.
 She had great powers of observation from an early age, and a manuscript notebook survives in which she describes her circle.